Classification

 • probs (sparse.csr_matrix, shape (n_row, n_labels)) – Probability distribution over labels.

-• labels_col (labels_row_,) – Labels of rows and columns, for bipartite graphs.
+• labels_col (np.ndarray) – Labels of columns, for bipartite graphs.

-• probs_col (probs_row_,) – Probability distributions over labels for rows and columns (for bipartite graphs).
+• probs_col (sparse.csr_matrix, shape (n_col, n_labels)) – Probability distributions over labels of columns, for bipartite graphs.

 Example